Lugazi Thermal Power Station: Location

 The power station is located on the campus of Sugar Corporation of Uganda Limited, the owners of the power station.
 This is located in the town of Lugazi, in Buikwe District, in Central Uganda.
 Lugazi lies approximately 47 km, along the Kampala-Jinja Highway, east of Kampala, the capital of Uganda and the largest city in that country.
 The coordinates of the power station are:0°22'48.0"N, 32°56'42.0"E (Latitude:0.3800; Longitude:32.9450).

 Overview

 Lugazi Power Station is owned and operated by Sugar Corporation of Uganda Limited (SCOUL), the third-largest sugar manufacturer in Uganda.
 The power station was designed and built around the sugar manufacturing plant of SCOUL.
 The fibrous residue from the process of crushing sugar cane, known as bagasse, is burnt to heat water in boilers and produce steam.
 The steam is pressurized and used to drive turbines which then generate electricity.
 The excess heat is used in the sugar manufacturing process.
-As of December 2010, the power station was capable of producing a maximum of 5MW of electricity, which was fully utilized internally by SCOUL.
-At that time, plans were underway to expand power production to 16MW, of which 7.4MW was to be sold to the grid and the remaining 8.6 was for internal use by SCOUL.
+As of December 2010, the power station was capable of producing a maximum of 5 MW of electricity, which was fully utilized internally by SCOUL.
+At that time, plans were underway to expand power production to 16 MW, of which 7.4 MW was to be sold to the grid and the remaining 8.6 was for internal use by SCOUL.